gsans/aws-loft-tlv-amplify-workshop-react/README.md

 />
 ```

 We'd also need to have a method that signed up & signed in users.
-We can us the Auth class to do thi.
+We can us the Auth class to do this.
 The Auth class has over 30 methods including things like `signUp`, `signIn`, `confirmSignUp`, `confirmSignIn`, & `forgotPassword`.
-Thes functions return a promise so they need to be handled asynchronously.
+These functions return a promise so they need to be handled asynchronously.

 ```js
 // import the Auth component